 Java Virtual Machine

-os.name and many more as known by the JVM running the repository manager
+all system properties known by the JVM running the repository manager such as

 including environment variables like

 PATH as well as details about the runtime in terms of processor, memory and threads, network connectors and storage file stores